neu-cs2100/cs2100-pg-handout-testhw6/README.md

 **You are not required to test the methods where the only output is a plot.**
 To "test" the plotting functions (and also run them to get output), use the `main()` function in `main.py`.
 The `main()` function takes the word that you want to plot as a command line argument.
-In order for the `main()` function to work, you will need to implement the part that uses your data loader and plotter.
 When you are ready to test, you can run the following in the terminal:

-`python3 biasbarsgraph.py funny`
+`python3 main.py funny`

-where you can replace 'funny' with any word that you want to see plotted. **Note that the graphs may show up on top of each other, so you can drag the top one over to the side in order to see the bottom graph.**
+where you can replace 'funny' with any word that you want to see plotted.

 Below are example screenshots for the plots of the word funny.
 These should pop up if you run the line from above.